Alan-Pickering/Simulating-data/README.md

 https://www.youtube.com/playlist?list=PLWW0WMq4Kha4i9CsfgXIeoLF5hXg7SG1g

-The simulatiosn are organised according to the language or system they use (SPSS, Matlba/Octave etc.)
+The simulations are organised according to the language or system they use (SPSS, Matlba/Octave etc.).
 Check out the relevant folders in this repository for more details.